Driver of lorry which killed Eilidh Cairns fined £200 for defective eyesight (5/2/09)

 At an inquest in January 2010 the coroner found that the road was dangerously narrow – just 2m wide whereas Lopes’s lorry was 2.5m wide.
 Eilidh’s family subsequently mounted a Judicial Review challenge of the coroner’s finding that Eilidh’s death was “accidental” – initial permission has been granted and the full hearing is now awaited.

 The Crown Prosecution Service meanwhile decided not to pursue either a “careless” or “dangerous” driving charge for lack of clear evidence.
-Instead they prosecuted her for driving with uncorrected defective eyesight, a charge which makes no reference to the resulting fatality.
+Instead they prosecuted him for driving with uncorrected defective eyesight, a charge which makes no reference to the resulting fatality.
 At first Lopes disputed this but pleaded guilty immediately before trial.

 After the hearing, Eilidh’s sister Kate said: